Ashrams of India YouTube Channel

 The Sadhu who came to Varanasi from Italy

 Varanasi has seen countless mornings over the last few thousand years.
 And on one of those mornings, Ayush Dinker met a man who was probably one of the most enlightened souls he had ever met and interviewed during his career as a filmmaker.
 His name was Baba Shiva Das.
-In 1974, at the age of 22 Baba Shiva Das arrived in India, he felt an attraction – so much that he decided to spend the remainder of his life in this city.
+In 1974, at the age of 22 Baba Shiva Das arrived in India, he felt an attraction – so much so that he decided to spend the remainder of his life in this city.
 He passed away in May 2020.

 Buddha Bose’s 1947 Ticket to a Plane Crash and Holy Kailas

 Before taking my readers straight into the subject matter of my book, I consider it my duty to state by way of introduction “why and what made me go to the Holy Kailas and Manasrovar.”